 - Breakfast is included with all short-term (that means non-discounted) rental rates.

 - There are two parking spaces in the garage for small cars.
 If you are coming in a car, let’s discuss size and available parking.
 Parking on the street seems safe.

 - The “additional cost” of the amazing view is walking up about 45 rustic steps for the lower-level rooms and 56 for the studio apartment.
 I assure you it is worth it.

-- You will be given a key to the porton as well as your unit so you can return late.
+- You will be given an electronic key to the porton as well as key to your unit so you can return late.